What makes the first week special

 Very full breast, engorgement, early inflammation

-A local hard, tender area can be an engorgement, often around the time milk comes in and with exhaustion.
+A local hard, tender area can be engorgement, often around the time milk comes in and when you are exhausted.
 If fever, chills, or strong illness occur, prompt medical evaluation is needed.

 Pumping and supplementary feeding